 Aurelio is an ordinary guy who likes to write about the extraordinary things he encounters in the world.

 Terry was born on November 17, 1933, and was trained by her owner Carl Spitz.
-Though she appeared in 15 films, including the 1934 Bright Eyes with Shirley Temple, and the 1942 Tortilla Flat with Spencer Tracy.
+She appeared in 15 films, including the 1934 Bright Eyes with Shirley Temple and the 1942 Tortilla Flat with Spencer Tracy.
 Coincidentally, Victor Fleming directed her in both Oz and Flat.
 However, she only ever received credit for Oz.

 Filmography: Role (from IMDB)

 1942 Tortilla Flat: Little Paelito (uncredited)

 1942 Twin Beds: Dog (uncredited)

 1940 Cinderella's Feller (short): Rex the Dog (uncredited)

 1940 Calling Philo Vance: Philo's Dog - McTavish (uncredited)

 1939 The Women: Fighting Dog at Beauty Shop (uncredited)